solliancenet/ai-in-a-day/01-aml-model-training/README.md

 4. From the `Application URI` section associated with the compute instance, select `Jupyter` **(3)**.

 5. In the Jupyter notebook environment, navigate to the root folder.

     ![Navigate to user folder in Jupyter environment](./media/jupyter-user-folder.png)

+    > **WARNING:** If the root folder does not have a file with the extension `w2v`, look for nested folders under the `Users` folder.
+Ideally, your notebooks should be in the same folder as the `w2v` file.

 6. If the folder does not contain any notebooks, download the following items to your local machine: